rsyncOSX/mydocsy/content/en/docs/Important.md

 The `--delete` parameter causes rsync to keep the *source* and *destination* in sync.
 If a file is deleted in source, the `--delete` parameter causes rsync to delete the file in the destination as well.

-If the `--delete` parameter is removed, there will be more data in *destination* when files in *source* are deleted.
+If the delete parameter is removed, there will be more data in *destination* when files in *source* are deleted.

+You have to decide if the delete parameter is enabled or not.
+To keep the *source* and *destination* in 100% sync, the delete parameter must be enabled.

 {{< /alert >}}